evan-king/node-primitive-enum/README.md

 const colorEnum = Enum(['RED', 'BLUE', 'COUNTRY_ROSE'], Enum.idString);
 colorEnum.map; // => {RED: 'red', BLUE: 'blue', COUNTRY_ROSE: 'country-rose'}
 ```
-Provides conversion from `SCREAMING_SNAKE_CASE` to `winding-river-format`, as
+Provides conversion from `SCREAMING_SNAKE` to `winding-river` format, as
 an option for working with classic c-style constant naming conventions, where
 string values are also needed.
-For objects only.
+For arrays only.

 #### Example custom transforms